italrr/nite/readme.md

 nite uses a very simple AAxBB collision and physics system.
 Hitboxes also work this way.
 ![alt text](http://198.199.91.93/imgs/3.png)
-In the image, orage rectangle are hitboxes either for receiving damage or dealing it.
+In the image, orange rectangle are hitboxes either for receiving damage or dealing it.
 Green rectangle represents the object's collision mask.